awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-connect-methods.md

 + [Connect Using Your Own Key and Any SSH Client](#ec2-instance-connect-connecting-aws-cli)

 **Prerequisites**
-+ **Verify the general prerequisites for connecting to your instance\.**

-  For more information, see [General Prerequisites for Connecting to Your Instance](connection-prereqs.md)\.
-+ Your instance must [allow inbound SSH traffic](authorizing-access-to-an-instance.md#add-rule-authorize-access) on port 22\.
-We recommend that your instance allows inbound SSH traffic from the [recommended IP block published for the service](https://ip-ranges.amazonaws.com/ip-ranges.json)\.
-Use the `EC2_INSTANCE_CONNECT` filter for the `service` parameter to get the IP address ranges in the EC2 Instance Connect subset\.
-For more information, see [AWS IP Address Ranges](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html) in the *Amazon Web Services General Reference*\.
 + **Install EC2 Instance Connect on your instance\.**

   For more information, see [Set Up EC2 Instance Connect](ec2-instance-connect-set-up.md)\.